-In general, heretofore unrecognised noble families, whether titled or not, were required by law to petition for recognition of their ranks or titles by the Crown if such was desired.
-The names of the heads of these families were inscribed in the Libro d'Oro della Nobiltà Italiana, a series of large, handwritten registers maintained at the offices of the Consulta Araldica.
-(This should not be confused with the Libro d'Oro published by the Collegio Araldico today; the Collegio Araldico is a private heraldic society, not a governmental entity, and its Libro d'Oro, though reasonably reliable, includes many fantastic histories and, particularly in cases of alleged untitled nobility, dubious claims to aristocratic lineage.)
+In general, heretofore unrecognized noble families, whether titled or not, were required by law to petition for recognition of their ranks or titles by the Crown if such was desired.
+The names of the heads of these families were inscribed in the Libro d'Oro del Regno d'Italia, a series of large, handwritten registers maintained at the offices of the Consulta Araldica and now consultable at Italy's Archivio Centrale dello Stato at EUR outside Rome.
+An extract is presented in SAGI's Annuario della Nobiltà Italiana, described below.
+This official registry of the Kingdom of Italy should not be confused with the similarly-named Libro d'Oro published by the Collegio Araldico today.
+Collegio Araldico is a family-operated publishing house that accepts members in an affiliated heraldic club; it is not a governmental agency.
+(Nobiliary references are listed under Further Reading at the end of this article.)

-As recently as the eleventh century, the sovereign rulers of vast regions --Savoy in the north and Sicily in the south-- were known by the simple title of count.
+As recently as the eleventh century, the sovereign rulers of vast regions – Savoy in the north and Sicily in the south – were known by the simple title of count.
 Until around 1300, titles of nobility were hardly necessary as indications of high birth because aristocrats bore surnames, while the common people were known only by given names.
 At this early date, aristocratic surnames were usually toponymic, based upon the name of the family's fief (di Grosseto, di Noto, etc.).
 This has led some to believe that there exists in Italian a surname prefix or other onomastic characteristic, akin to the German von, which indicates nobility.
 This is not true, nor do double-barrelled surnames indicate aristocratic origins; most often, a dual surname simply indicates that numerous families in the same town bore the same surname and eventually required differentiation to distinguish among themselves.
-As mentioned above, a nobleman's name sometimes includes a predicato, though not a title.
+As mentioned above, a nobleman's surname sometimes includes a predicato, though not a title.
 Thus, Giuseppe Lanza, Prince of Trabia bears the surname Lanza di Trabia, rather than simply Lanza (a common surname), on legal documents.
 So great were the differences between the rulers and the ruled in medieval Italy that a common man would not think to impersonate a knight or lord, although this has certainly changed.

 Though they had been used rarely, titles of nobility had certainly existed before circa 1300, but these were usually military ranks and not hereditary.
 During the fourteenth century, nobiliary titles became hereditary in most of Italy, usually transmitted by male primogeniture and almost invariably linked to land.